mgc93/mgc93.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption text-left">
-    igure 6.
+    Figure 6.
 Probability of each type of seller response.
 As offer size as a fraction of price increases, the seller is more likely to accept it and less likely to reject it.
 If the offer is in the mid-range, the seller is more likely to counter it.
 The seller is also more likely to let very low offers expire
 </div>

 **Main result**